Fair Play (2023 film): Plot

 Emily Meyers and Luke Edmunds, analysts at the cutthroat Manhattan hedge fund One Crest Capital, are in a secret passionate relationship, unbeknownst to their co-workers.
 He proposes to her while at his brother's wedding and, after a moment's hesitation, she happily accepts.
 The next day, one of the company's portfolio managers is fired.
 Emily tells Luke she overheard her colleagues mention that Luke was being considered as a replacement and they celebrate that night.
 At a late-night meeting with Campbell, the firm's CEO, she learns she will be receiving the promotion.
 Emily reluctantly breaks the news to Luke, but he expresses his support.

 As Emily settles into her new job, Luke's resentment over not being promoted becomes apparent, leading to tensions in their relationship.
 Luke becomes consumed with the work of a self-help guru coaching people on how to assert themselves in the workplace.
 When Emily questions his spending $3,000 on the course, Luke suggests she could benefit from becoming more assertive, to which she becomes defensive.
 He rebuffs her attempts to initiate sex and goes to bed.

 While out for drinks with Campbell and Paul, a senior executive at the fund, Emily learns that Campbell wants to get rid of Luke, considering him ineffectual.
 She attempts to advocate more for Luke in the workplace, but it backfires when he makes a poor trading call that loses the company $15 million, leading to Campbell insulting her.
 Luke attempts to recover by feeding Emily insider information confirming the alleged collapse of a company whose stock the fund can short.
 Concerned about the trade being illegal, she recommends Campbell short another company, which works.
-When the short sale is closed, Emily receives a $575,000 commission check.
+When the short sale is closed, Emily receives a $575,000 commission cheque.

 Emily considers celebrating her success with Luke, who is in her office after hours to discuss strategies for future trades but opts to go to a strip club with her male co-workers.
-She comes home intoxicated while he, after seeing the check, has no interest in having sex with her.
+She comes home intoxicated while he, after seeing the cheque, has no interest in having sex with her.
 When another portfolio manager is fired the next day, Luke wants Emily to recommend him for the role, but she hints Campbell is not interested in promoting him.
 He goes to Campbell's office and makes an elaborate speech pledging his loyalty to him, only to learn Campbell has already hired a new portfolio manager.